Davi9130/frontend-interview-api/README.md

 You should see the page at http://localhost:3000/v1/customer?id=1

+- For Question 1, you don't need to worry about error handling.
 - You don't need to add beautiful styling.
-- For Question 1, you don't need to worry about error handling.
-- While you develop the frontend, please define and apply types and interfaces when you need.
-Also, please avoid using `any` type if possible.
-- Please use `await` rather than `Promise` and `then` in `async` functions.
-- Please do not use `as` type assertions.
-Instead, please use type guards.
+- Please don't modify `frontend/src/utils.ts`.
-- Please format the code with Prettier or some formatter if you can.
+- You can use the narrowing technique with [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) if you want.
-- You can see online documents, such as https://reactjs.org/ , https://stackoverflow.com/ , and https://www.typescriptlang.org/docs/
-- You can take a look at `server/src/index.js` to see the server implementation.

 V1 endpoint is `http://localhost:3001/api/v1/customers/${customerId}`